temoridao/ahk/README.md

 3. Add your favorite scripts, save .txt file and launch _Starter.ahk_ again
 4. Done!

 Optional: If you compile this script (with `Compile Script` entry from context menu, or in tray menu), it will embed all scripts you specified in the .txt (marked with `~`, see below) into _Starter.exe_'s resources (thanks to new Ahk2Exe).
-Now you have all your scritps in a single portable _Starter.exe_ (which can be copied to USB stick, etc).
+Now you have all your scripts in a single portable _Starter.exe_ (which can be copied to USB stick, etc).

 #### List of Features
 * Launch and centrally control the scripts you specified in _Starter.txt_ (folders supported).
 Tray icons will be automatically hidden (even after restarting explorer.exe, see `ProcessTerminationWatcher.ahk` for details)